Turkey Sandwich made with Haitian Bread

 A homemade Turkey Sandwich made with warm Haitian Bread makes a delicious and satisfying snack or meal.

 A delicious sandwich made with soft bread and homemade turkey lunchmeat is a full meal on its own.
 One of the main reasons why it is a complete meal is because of the density and the size of the bread.
-The length is about 4 – 6 inches, and when filled with veggies, condiment, and meat, it looks like a mini baguette.
+The length is about 4 – 6 inches, and when filled with veggies, condiments, and meat, it looks like a mini-baguette.

 Why do we love sandwiches?